lab-101010/127.0.0.1/game/breakout-rl-a3c/readme.md

 [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) is an arcade video game developed and published by [Atari](https://en.wikipedia.org/wiki/Atari,_Inc) and released on May 13, 1976

-The objective of the game is to clear all of the bricks on the screen by hitting them with a ball
+The goal of the game is to clear all the bricks on the screen by hitting them with a ball

     Breakout game - rules